Official approvals provide security for Luxo customers, and prove that Luxo magnifiers and arm-based systems are first class.

 CE and ENEC Marks

-As a result of the high demands placed on the quality and durability of its products, the Glamox Group operates modern assessment and testing laboratories in Norway and Germany for the simulation of a wide variety of environmental conditions.
+As a result of the high demands placed on the quality and durability of its products, the Glamox Group (developer and manufacturer of Luxo brand products) operates modern assessment and testing laboratories in Norway and Germany for the simulation of a wide variety of environmental conditions.

 Environmental test centers in Bremen, Germany and Molde, Norway